Skip to content

-Why It’s So Important to do Year End Tax Planning
+Why It’s So Important to Do Year-End Tax Planning

 Once December 31st has come and gone, your tax liability for the tax year will be set in stone.

-Until then, and especially now that your final tax picture for the year is becoming more clear, year-end tax planning presents a unique last chance to lower your tax bill.
-This frees up more money for you to fund your real estate and business investments.This is an investment in time well worth considering!
+Until then, and especially now that your final tax picture for the year is becoming clearer, year-end tax planning presents a unique last chance to lower your tax bill.
+This frees up more money for you to fund your real estate and business investments.
+This is an investment in time well worth considering!

 Tax preparation for the March 15th or April 15th return is not considered advance tax planning.
 It is merely tax compliance as opposed to voluntary tax reduction planning.

 Though returns aren’t due until April, they cover a tax year that ends Dec.
 31. Some of the best tax-reduction moves really need to be done by mid-November or early December.
-They often take some advance planning.
+They often take some planning.

-Year End Tax Saving Tips for Real Estate Investors
+Year-End Tax Saving Tips for Real Estate Investors

 Rental Income